White Line Disease in Horses

 In the accompanying image, you see a horse displaying a clubby, upright hoof.
 What is not visible is that inside this hoof, the laminae are too tautly stretched because of the unnatural hoof angle.
 When these laminae are stretched beyond their limits, the result is internal hoof frailty resulting in hoof wall separation (white line disease).

-The name originates from the visible evidence of this equine disease – a white, powdery or crumbly, residue seen during hoof trimming.
-This detectable residue is evidence of internal hoof laminae separation.
-So, this is why the disease got the name, Seedy Toe.
-It looks as though the toe is full of a white, crumbly substance resembling white seeds.
+The name originates from the visible evidence of this equine disease – a white, powdery or crumbly, residue seen during a regular hoof trim.
+This detectable residue is confirmation of internal hoof laminae separation.
+Hence the name...or.. at least, one of them..
+Seedy Toe in horses.
+It will look as though the toe is full of a white, crumbly substance resembling white seeds.
 You need to act immediately to rescue your horse’s hoof.

-An x-ray is, however, essential for accurate diagnosis, as the infection is not visible to the naked eye.
+Take note!
+An x-ray is essential for accurate diagnosis.
+This is not a place to skimp on dollars because the infection is utterly invisible to the naked eye.
 You can’t “eyeball” it!

-• Equine White Line Disease is triggered by anaerobic microorganisms.
-These thrive within the hoof and cannot tolerate exposure to oxygen.
+• This equine hoof disease is triggered by the invasion of anaerobic microorganisms.
+They thrive within the hoof and cannot tolerate exposure to oxygen.

 • Common entry points include nail holes, hoof cracks, and other vulnerabilities.

-• Early detection is challenging, making regular, qualified hoof care critical.
+• Early detection is challenging, thus making regular, qualified hoof care a critical factor.

 white line horse hoof